The suspended free loop space of a symmetric space: Technical recollections

-For a compact Lie group $\GG$ any smooth $\GG$-equivariant vector bundle has an invariant inner product (\cite{Bredon} VI.2.1).
-So the short exact sequences of $\GG$-vector bundles splits, and we obtain an isomorphism of $\GG$-vector bundles
+Since $\GG$ is a compact Lie group, \cite{Bredon} VI, Theorem 2.1, page 304, gives us that any smooth $\GG$-vector bundle has an invariant inner product.
+Thus $\xi \subseteq \tau (\GG \times_{\HH} \MM )$ has a complementary $\GG$-vector bundle and the short exact sequence splits.
+So we obtain an isomorphism of $\GG$-vector bundles